shubhamk2323/Early-Prediction-of-Sepsis-from-Clinical-Data/README.md

 ## 📁 Repository Structure

-* `Sepsis_Model_Pipeline.ipynb`: The main End-to-End training pipeline.
+* `Sepsyd_Model_Pipeline.ipynb`: The main End-to-End training pipeline.
 It handles loading the massive dataset, applying the complex temporal feature engineering, training the XGBoost model, and outputting the final metrics.
-* `combined_sepsis_data.csv`: The core dataset containing 1,758,170 hours of clinical ICU data combined from 40,000+ individual patient files (Due to size limits, make sure this is available locally).
+* **Note on Data:** The `combined_sepsis_data.csv` is required to run the notebook but is not uploaded due to GitHub size limits.
+Please follow the instructions below to download and prepare the data.

 ## ⚙️ How to Run